agtoliv/agtoliv/README.md

 ## 💡 Areas of Interest

-- **Front-End Engineering**: Crafting engaging, responsive user interfaces with HTML, CSS, and modern JavaScript frameworks 🖌️.
+- **Python Fullstack Development**: Crafting engaging, responsive user interfaces with HTML, CSS, and modern JavaScript frameworks 🖌️.
 -**Cloud Computing**: Harnessing the power of remote servers over the internet to store, manage, and process data, offering scalability and flexibility for modern applications ☁️
 - **Web3 & Blockchain**: Exploring the potential of decentralized applications, smart contracts, and the underlying technologies shaping the future of the internet 🔗.
 - **Project Management**: Leveraging agile methodologies to deliver projects efficiently and effectively 🛠️.

 ## 📖 Current Learning Path

-- **EBAC**: Engaging in comprehensive Front-End Engineering coursework to master web development fundamentals and advanced techniques 🎓.
+- **EBAC**: Engaging in comprehensive Python Fullstack Development coursework to master web development fundamentals and advanced techniques 🎓.
 - **Udemy**: Ultimate AWS Certified Solutions Architect Associate SAA-C03 🧠.

 ## 🌟 Experience Highlights